Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Noise-induced oscillations

 Therefore, there is another critical value

-for the feedback strength $u$.
-If $u_s< u\leq u_c$, then $\beta\leq\alpha$ and $G(\omega)$ must be monotonically decreasing.
-In this case, although the autocorrelation displays a damped oscillation, the power spectrum is still monotonic and thus oscillations cannot be observed.
+for the negative feedback strength $u$.
+If $u_s<u\leq u_c$, then $\beta\leq\alpha$ and $G(\omega)$ must be monotonically decreasing.
+In this case, while the autocorrelation function displays damped oscillations, the power spectrum is still monotonic and thus oscillations cannot be observed.
 If $u>u_c$, then $\beta>\alpha$ and thus $G(\omega)$ becomes non-monotonic.
 In particular, a negative feedback network with inversely correlated gene switching rates can exhibit robust oscillations when the feedback strength is sufficiently large.
+In this case, $G(\omega)$ attains its maximum at

+which can be understood as the dominant frequency of oscillations.
+From Eq. \eqref{critical}, it is clear that both a large protein degradation rate $d$ and a large total gene switching rate $a+b$ will result in a large critical value $u_c$.
+This implies that sustained oscillations is almost impossible to occur when the protein is very unstable or when gene switching is very fast.
+On the contrary, oscillations tend to take place when the protein is relatively stable and when gene switching is relatively slow.

+We emphasize that here oscillations are noise-induced in the sense that they are found in parameter regions where the deterministic theory predicts stable fixed points.
+In other words, stochasticity can alter the qualitative behavior predicted by the deterministic rate equation.
+Such noise-induce oscillations have been extensively studied in the literature using various approximation methods such as the LNA \cite{mckane2007amplified, dauxois2009enhanced, realpe2012demographic, thomas2012slow, toner2013effects}, corrected LNA \cite{thomas2013signatures}, large delay approximation \cite{bratsun2005delay}, and Pad\'{e} approximation \cite{gupta2022frequency}.
+Here we provide an exact theory in a single feedback loop.